proglang/ldgv/README-networking.md

 A can now remove V out of its write-buffer.

 ## Responding to Messages
-Except for the Introduce message, every message should be answered with an Okay response.
+Except for the Introduce message, every message should be ideally answered with an Okay response.
+But in some cases the messages don't arrive at the right communication partner or at the wrong time.
+In these cases, other responses are used.
-Exceptions to that are Redirect responses, which are used when a message is sent to an outdated address or Wait responses, which are sent when a message cannot be handled at the current moment.
+- Redirect responses are sent when a message is sent to an outdated address
+- Wait responses are sent when a message cannot be handled at the current moment
-This can happen when the communication partner is already handling a message in a critical section, or a communication partner is currently in the progress of sending the Channel which the message is sent to.
+    - This can be caused by currently being in a critical section while handling another message
+    - During the sending process of a Channel
+    - When the addressed Channel isn't yet known by  the program
-Lastly, there is also an Error response, which is sent, when an error occurred while handling a message.
-This is currently only used by the AcknowledgePartnerAddress message.
+- Error responses are sent when an error occurs while handling a AcknowledgePartnerAddress message

 ## Informing communication partners of a communication partner change
 If there is a Channel C between A and B and A sends their side of the Channel to D, B needs to be made aware of that.